 during both its free-swimming phase is required for flagellar synthesis

-We are investigating the role of flagellar synthesis in the formation of biofilms, and how biofilm-specific gene expression affects the ability of V. cholerae to cause disease.
-We are also performing experiments that address the contribution of the O-side chain of the LPS to colonization of the intestinal epithelia.
+They are investigating the role of flagellar synthesis in the formation of biofilms, and how biofilm-specific gene expression affects the ability of V. cholerae to cause disease.
+The lab is also performing experiments that address the contribution of the O-side chain of the LPS to colonization of the intestinal epithelia.
 A better understanding of the pathogenic mechanisms employed by V. cholerae will hopefully lead to novel means of cholera therapy and ultimately prevention by the development of a safe and effective vaccine.

-Another area of interest for my laboratory is the use of attenuated Salmonella typhimurium strains as vaccine vectors for the expression of heterologous antigens, and we are currently pursuing this strategy in vaccine approaches against both food-borne diseases and biowarfare agents.
+Another area of interest for his laboratory is the use of attenuated Salmonella typhimurium strains as vaccine vectors for the expression of heterologous antigens, and they are currently pursuing this strategy in vaccine approaches against both food-borne diseases and biowarfare agents.

 Click on the following link for additional information on Dr. Klose: